sissyliberation/nlpclass-fall2013/site/assignments/a0programming.md

 res0: Int = 21
 {% endhighlight %}

-Now write a program called `CountTrigrams` that prints the top 10 most frequent trigrams along with their counts.
-I should be able to run your program with something like this, and get this exact output (excluding sbt garbage):
+Now write a program called `CountTrigrams` that prints the top 10 most frequent trigrams along with their counts I should be able to run your program with something like this, and get this exact output (excluding sbt garbage):

     $ sbt "run-main nlp.a0.CountTrigrams /Users/dhg/texts/alice.txt"
 	project gutenberg tm            57